Uvacoder/port-greweb/_posts/2016-06-19-glreactconf.md

 One other key point of React is that it's a **thin wrapper on top of DOM**.
 React focus on translating **imperative API => functional API** with the most minimal & generic way, meaning that React won't hide you what the DOM elements are about *(same as React Native tries just to be on top of real Native components)*.

-We tried to follow this principle as well when wrapping (Open/Web)**GL**: we want to hides the complex and imperative part of GL but just expose the great functional parts that are the **Fragment Shaders** and the **Framebuffers**.
+We tried to follow this principle as well when wrapping (Open/Web)**GL**: we want to hide the complex and imperative part of GL but just expose the great functional parts that are the **Fragment Shaders** and the **Framebuffers**.

 ## Hardcoding the vertex part of the pipeline